Wikis

 - Pages — the maintained output.
 Markdown files at the paths declared in the schema, kept in sync with the underlying sources.

 You write the schema.
 Levain writes the pages.
 Other agents read both.
+You can also write pages directly — Levain treats them as authoritative and works around your edits rather than over them.

 Always-on maintenance